Logan International Airport: Introduction of the jumbo jet and early international expansion

-Modern international expansion and runway additions
+International growth and runway additions

+Surrounding the year 2000 the Board of Massport placed an emphasis on Logan modernization under the conceptual term "Logan 2000."
+A plan was devised including an idea for a Monorail or people mover to connect all terminals (post-security) as a means of cutting down on all the buses which needed to visit each terminal to make pick-ups or drop-offs.
+The plan was abandoned at the time due to cost of the system.
+However it has been raised again.

 Runway 14/32, Logan's first major runway addition in more than forty years, opened on November 23, 2006.
 It was proposed in 1973, but was delayed in the courts.
 According to Massport records, the first aircraft to use the new airstrip was a Continental Express ERJ-145 regional jet landing on Runway 32, on the morning of December 2, 2006.

 In April 2007, the FAA approved construction of a center field taxiway long-sought by Massport.
 The 9300 ft taxiway is between, and parallel to, Runways 4R/22L and 4L/22R.
 News of the project angered neighboring residents.
-In 2009 the taxiway opened ahead of schedule and under budget.
+In 2009, the taxiway opened ahead of schedule and under budget.
 To ensure the taxiway is not mistaken for a runway, "TAXI" is written in large yellow letters at each end.

 A scene from the 2006 film The Departed was filmed at Logan, inside the connector bridge between Terminal E and the Central Parking Garage.
 Terminal C and several United Airlines and Northwest Airlines aircraft can be seen in the background.
 Parts of the Delta Air Lines 2007 "Anthem" commercial were filmed in Terminal A as well as the connector bridge between Terminal A and Central Parking.

-In October 2009 US Airways announced it would close its Boston crew base in May 2010.
+In October 2009, US Airways announced it would close its Boston crew base in May 2010.
 The airline cited an "operations realignment" as the reason.
 Over 400 employees were transferred or terminated.

 After starting service to Logan in 2004, JetBlue was a major operator at Logan Airport by 2008 and its largest carrier by 2011, with flights to cities throughout North America and the Caribbean.
+The airline grew to operate almost every gate in Terminal C and remains Logan's largest carrier as of 2023.

 The Airbus A380 first landed at Logan International Airport for compatibility checks on February 8, 2010.
 On March 26, 2017, British Airways began flying the A380 to Logan, operating the aircraft three times per week.
 British Airways announced in October 2018, that A380 service to Boston would expand to daily frequency during the summer 2019 season, beginning on March 31, 2019.
 Likewise, in January 2019, Emirates announced that it would be deploying the A380 on its daily flight between Logan and Dubai during the June–September 2019 summer season, as high peak seasonal services replacing the B777-300ER on that route.
-Emirates intends to utilise the A380 as a daily service once the market demand has been achieved.

-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems in which it is categorized as a large hub primary commercial service facility.
+Lufthansa deployed the A380 to Boston in 2023, on its route to Munich.

+By 2024, Logan airport had grown to serve over 9 million international passengers.